-The Yale School of Medicine is one of the best medical schools in the nation, ranked #8 by the U.S. News & World Report on the list of Best Medical Schools in Research.
+The U.S. News & World Report on the list of Best Medical Schools in Research.
 Medical student graduates from Yale go on to become some of the best physicians in the nation and many of the leaders in biomedical research.
 As a top medical school, Yale MCAT scores for accepted students are very high.

 Yale MCAT Scores

 For the most recent incoming class (the class of 2018) at Yale, accepted students had an average section score of 12.2 on the MCAT exam.
 This gives a total MCAT score of 36.6, a very impressive score between the 97th and 98th percentiles.
 On the new MCAT, this is equivalent to a score between 518 and 520.In addition, the average cumulative GPA of accepted students is a whopping 3.81 (out of 4.00).
 It comes as no surprise that Yale’s acceptance rate is only 6.5%.